tsunami416604/azure-docs.hu-hu/articles/storage-java-how-to-use-blob-storage.md

 ## <a name="CreateContainer"> </a>How to: Create a container

 A CloudBlobClient object lets you get reference objects for containers and blobs.
 The following code creates a **CloudBlobClient** object.
-(Note: There are additional ways to create **CloudStorageAccount** objects; for more information, see **CloudStorageAccount** in the [Azure Storage Client SDK Reference].)
+(Note: There are additional ways to create **CloudStorageAccount** objects; for more information, see **CloudStorageAccount** in the [Azure Storage Client SDK Reference][Azure Storage Client SDK Reference].)

 All blobs reside in a container.
 Use the **CloudBlobClient** object to get a reference to the container you want to use.
 You can create the container if it doesn't exist with the **createIfNotExists** method, which will otherwise return the existing container.
 By default, the new container is private, so you must specify your storage access key (as you did above) to download blobs from this container.

     try
     {
         // Retrieve storage account from connection-string.
         CloudStorageAccount storageAccount = CloudStorageAccount.parse(storageConnectionString);

         // Create the blob client.
        CloudBlobClient blobClient = storageAccount.createCloudBlobClient();

        // Get a reference to a container.
        // The container name must be lower case CloudBlobContainer container = blobClient.getContainerReference("mycontainer");

        // Create the container if it does not exist. container.createIfNotExists();
     }
     catch (Exception e)
     {